The Fascinating History of Methamphetamine: From Discovery to Infamy

 During World War II, methamphetamine became widely used by soldiers on both sides of the conflict.
 The German military issued it to their soldiers to enhance their performance and keep them alert during long periods of combat.
 Meanwhile, the Japanese military used it to boost the endurance and morale of their troops.

-The Introduction of Methamphetamine in the United States
+The Meth Epidemic in the United States

 The Future of Methamphetamine